gfdatascience/getting_and_cleaning_data/README.md

 2. CodeBook.md;
 3. run_analysis.R;
 4. tidydata.txt;

-5. dataset.txt  (for comparions but not required).
+N.B. dataset.txt  (was created for comparison purposes but is not required).

 ## System notes and specifications